 SAVE THE DATE!!

-The Entertainment & Sports Section is planning a ½ day CLE program to take place in Denver on Thursday November 8, 2012.
+The Entertainment & Sports Section is planning a ½ day CLE program to take place in the spring of 2015.
 The faculty will be well-represented by diverse practitioners and speakers from around the country.
 More details to follow...